sadielinks/team-profile-gen/README.md

 ```
 node index.js
 ```
-Once they have answered the prompts to the best of their ability, a new file called, `generateTeamHTML.js` will be created in the main folder.
+Once they have answered the prompts to the best of their ability, a new file called, `generateTeamHTML.js` will be created in the `dist` folder.